elixirschool/elixirschool/lessons/basics/documentation.md

 We specify the `only: :dev` key-value pair as we don't want to download and compile these dependencies in a production environment.
 But why Earmark?
 Earmark is a Markdown parser for the Elixir programming language that ExDoc utilizes to turn our documentation within `@moduledoc` and `@doc` to beautiful looking HTML.

-It is worth noting at this point, that you are not forced to use Earmark.
-You can change the markup tool to others such as Pandoc, Hoedown or Cmark; however you will need to do a little more configuration which you can read about [here](https://github.com/elixir-lang/ex_doc#changing-the-markdown-tool).
+It is worth noting at this point that you are not forced to use Earmark.
+You can change the markup tool to others such as Pandoc, Hoedown, or Cmark; however you will need to do a little more configuration which you can read about [here](https://github.com/elixir-lang/ex_doc#changing-the-markdown-tool).
 For this tutorial, we'll just stick with Earmark.

 ### Generating Documentation